Leader Connect overview

 - establish opportunities to collaborate and innovate across sectors

 - gain relationships and new networks across different cultures and groups.

 - You will need to talk with your supervisor about the benefits and implications of your release, and seek approval (possible approval from your chief executive officer) to participate in a placement.

 - You will be assigned a PSC case manager who will organise your placement and the terms of the placement with you, your home agency and the host organisation.
 They will also help you to complete a development plan.

-- Your home agency will cover placement costs, including your salary and an external coach.
+- Your home agency will cover placement costs, including your salary and, where appropriate, an external coach.
 Specific salary arrangements may be negotiated with the host organisation.
 The case manager is provided by the PSC.

-- You will be connected with an external coach (at home agency expense).
+- You may be connected with an external coach (at home agency expense).